 Over the years a number of graphical software educational tools, based on a social constructivist pedagogy, have been developed and evaluated in the areas such as mathematics, academic writing, music composition and animation.
 (Some of these have been based on adaptive technology and some on mobile devices.)

-Bridge21 is part of an umbrella project in TCD known as Trinity Access 21 which is a collaboration between Trinity’s School of Computer Science & Statistics, the School of Education, the National Institute for Intellectual Disability and Trinity’s Access Programmes.
-For further information see the web site’s of the Centre for Research in IT in Education and Bridge21.
+Bridge21 is part of an umbrella project in TCD known as Trinity Access 21 which is a collaboration between Trinity’s School of Computer Science & Statistics, the School of Education, the and Trinity’s Access Programmes.
+For further information see the web sites of the Centre for Research in IT in Education, Bridge21 and TA21.